CONTENTS

 still have our attention and our thought to it.

-$50,000 with the Saskatoon Industry Education Council a couple of weeks ago for
+Saskatoon Industry Education Council a couple of weeks ago for a conference up

-a conference up in Saskatoon.
-And it was an exciting conference with
+in Saskatoon.
+And it was an exciting conference with association leaders,

-association leaders, business leaders, Indigenous leaders, and others coming
+business leaders, Indigenous leaders, and others coming together —

-together — post-secondary education, the health care sector for that matter too
+post-secondary education, the health care sector for that matter too — to come

 . . . not begin to address but continue to address those challenges